 At The East End today, guests can find dishes that range from Afghan Rosh with pulao, to Bohra mutton roast with dal chawal and paleeda soup, to traditional Kiamari black peppercorn crabs and fishermen-style prawn biryani.

 The East End’s story, unfortunately, is rare.
 The number of creative, high-end Pakistani restaurants is small.
 One would think a country with a cuisine that draws upon the rich culinary traditions of Central Asia, the Middle East, and South Asia and with one of the largest diasporas in the world — with at least 3.4 million Pakistanis living outside their homeland — would be a global culinary powerhouse.
-But Pakistani cuisine has struggled to find its culinary voice, often overshadowed by its larger neighbor, India, and hampered by an internal lack of understanding and appreciation of its cuis
+But Pakistani cuisine has struggled to find its culinary voice, often overshadowed by its larger neighbor, India, and hampered by an internal lack of understanding and appreciation of its cuisine.<

 The Juggernaut tells untold, smart South Asian stories and news you won't find anywhere else.

 It’s like your other email briefings.
 But browner.
 Join thousands and get the best newsletter that curates the global news on South Asia(ns) every Sunday.
 We also send updates on events, giveaways, our original reporting, and more.
 Unsubscribe anytime.